abhishek-archlinux/AnimeWatch/README.md

 11. Remembers most of the last settings, and can opens up directly last watched series.

-12. Minimal Mode Music Player.
+12. Special Minimal Mode Music Player for listening only music (Available in System Tray context menu).

 13. Proper History Manager for both addons and local content.